Izoee/NexnetPlus/EnableNexnetPlus.md

 6. Load the Nexnet Client and inject (make sure you're running it as admin).
 7. Enable Lua(Steam) in the menu.
 9. Enjoy Nexnet+

+## WARNING :
+- **You must open an in-game Menu before opening the Nexnet+ Menu or your cursor will not be visible.**
+  - Fix this by clicking anywhere on the screen to close the Nexnet+ Menu and reset it to its default position